Fancy rat: Availability

+In many countries, pet rats are now commonly available from breeders and pet stores (although there is debate among rat enthusiasts regarding the ethical treatment and quality of life provided by such stores) and there exist several rat fancier groups worldwide.
+Such rats are also often available in animal shelters.

 Because R. norvegicus and related species are seen as pests, their intentional import into foreign countries is often regulated.
 For example, the importation of foreign rodents is prohibited in Australia, and so various coat types, colors, and varieties have been bred separately from foreign lines, or are just not obtainable within that country (for example, hairless and Dumbo rats do not exist in Australia).
 In other areas, like the Canadian province of Alberta, which is considered rat-free, the ownership of domestic fancy rats outside of schools, laboratories, and zoos is illegal.